-While agile approaches have been widely adopted, our theoretical understanding of their foundations and impacts remains limited.
-This is due to conflating two entirely different meanings of “agile.”
+While Agile approaches have been widely adopted, our theoretical understanding of their foundations and impacts remains limited.
+This is due to conflating two entirely different meanings of “Agile.”
 We therefore unpack these two meanings and present our tentative understanding as a process theory.
 The theory posits that agility emerges from a dialectic interplay between recognizing and responding to needs for changes.
-Meanwhile, rather than directly affecting success, agility moderates the negative effects of need for change on success.
+Meanwhile, rather than directly affecting success, agility moderates the negative effects of the need for change on success.
 Viewing agility this way helps address the research-practice gap by highlighting the need for skepticism of methods and practices, and by suggesting practically relevant research questions.